sanglobo/telegram_media_downloader/README.md

 ```sh
 $ python3 media_downloader.py
 ```
-All the downloaded media will be stored inside  respective direcotry named  in the same path as the python script.
+All the downloaded media will be stored inside  respective directory named  in the same path as the python script.

 | Media type | Download directory |
 |--|--|